My Main Page with Links to My Other

 love humanity probably do not mean love in any intimate sense.
 They probably mean

 and belief generators.
-We feel affection even for imaginary lands, life philosophies
+We feel affection even for imaginary lands, life philosophies,

-and inanimate objects such as stuffed animals.
+and stuffed animals.

-happiness first and intelligence first are moral mistakes.
+happiness first, and intelligence first are moral mistakes.
 Splendidly explaining

-our choices of emotions, he reminds us to be careful in targeting, supporting
+our choices of emotions, he reminds us to be careful in targeting, supporting,

 and evaluating emotions.
 The author deserves credit for writing in easy-to-read